Pregnancy and maternity: your leg health is essential

 By wearing medical compression, you can effectively do something for your leg health

 Medical compression is the standard for prevention of venous insufficiency; wearing compression is recommended for the entire pregnancy.
 Medical compression promotes blood circulation and alleviates the discomfort in the legs.
-Your legs will feel lighter, more energised, and less swollen.
+Your legs will feel lighter, more energized, and less swollen.

 Wearing compression stockings will also help to prevent the development of varicose veins.
 Varicose veins are aesthetically unpleasing, but they can also be associated with symptoms, such as pain, itching, burning, or cramps.